miso-lims/walkthroughs/1-0-admin-tasks.md

 1. Click _Configure_ in the _Sequencing Machines_ section.
 1. Click the _Add Sequencer_ link in the top right corner.
 1. Fill in the fields of the new row that is inserted at the top of the table:
-    * _Name_: enter a short and unique name (letters and numbers only)
+    * _Name_: enter the serial number (case-sensitive)
     * _Platform_: select a platform from the dropdown menu
-    * _Hostname_: enter "localhost" (without the quotes)
+    * _Hostname_: enter `localhost`
 1. Click _Add_ to save the new sequencer.

 ## 4.2 Make the notification server aware of the sequencer's output

-1. Create a JIRA ticket under the _GSI Lab Tracking (GLT)_ project.
+1. Create a JIRA ticket under the _GSI Common_ project.
 Give the name of the new sequencing machine and indicate that the purpose of the ticket is to add the sequencing machine's output folder to the notification server properties file.

 <a name="reports"/>